 - Hostel in Prague – Czech Inn

-Well, there you have it folks.
-Our guide to things to do in Prague.
+And there you have it folks.
+Our guide to all the wonderful things to do in Prague.
 As you can see we put a lot of time into exploring this city.
 We hope you do as well.

 As always, safe travels and we’ll see you on the road!
 If you are visiting Prague, feel free to drop us a line either let us know you are coming!
 Maybe we can have a beer or three!